 Hopper Capacity: 225g

-Burrs: Stainless grinding wheels, not a typical burr set
+Burrs: Stainless grinding wheels, not a traditional burr set

 Grind Settings: 17